 Jennifer Peters, Chair

 Jennifer has had the privilege to serve as our Chair of Trustees since 2016.
 She is mother of two girls aged 3 and 8.
 Her eldest was diagnosed autistic in 2016 at the age of 4.
 Jennifer and her family have been part of the Skylarks family since 2014 when her family relocated to Richmond Borough.
-She brings to the board both her personal experience of raising a child on the spectrum, as well as her previous professional background as a Global Human Resources Director for such brands as L’Oreal and LK Bennett.
+She brings to the board both her personal experience of raising a child on the spectrum, as well as her previous professional background as Global Human Resources Director for such brands as L’Oreal and LK Bennett.

-She says: "After a short amount of time serving as a trustee in 2016, I was asked to Chair the Board.
+She says: "After a short amount of time serving as a Trustee in 2016, I was asked to Chair the Board.
 It is my distinct honour and pleasure to serve in this capacity.
 Our job is to ensure that those who use our services are as informed, supported and empowered as they can possibly be.
 It takes a village to raise our special kids and Skylarks plays a brilliant role in providing help and support for our families."

-I have worked in asset management and banking for 20 years and 5 years ago became mum to Toby, who has spastic quadriplegia (and associated dystonia) and complex medical needs (recurrent chest infections, GORD).
+I have worked in asset management and banking for 20 years and five years ago became mum to Toby, who has spastic quadriplegia (and associated dystonia) and complex medical needs (recurrent chest infections, GORD).
 Toby now attends a private mainstream school along with his 8-year-old brother.

 In addition, I am a member of the City Disability Group, a group of parents who work in the City who have disabled children.
 Our primary focus is the education of employers about what it means to have employees with disabled children (and later, help them understand they can have disabled employees!) but we are also helping each other from our own experiences.
 I lead the sub-group on Education, providing help and advice to other parents around the EHCP process.

-I am a passionate believer in the equality of disabled children and recognise that we have to start influencing society now so that our children are more accepted into society and the workplace and long-term care is better provided and supported.
+I am a passionate believer in the equality of disabled children and recognise that we have to start influencing society now so that our children are more accepted into both society and the workplace and long-term care is better provided and supported.
 Parents of disabled children face tremendous emotional, financial and physical challenges.
 There are many easy “wins” that we can provide to help them, and we should.

 I have been involved in Skylarks since 2006 (when my son attended the charity) and a Trustee since 2010.
 I am originally Lebanese but lived in Jordan until I moved to the UK in 2000.
 I am trilingual in Arabic, English and French.
 I have a son with additional needs.
 I am a private Doctor and have an MSc in Applied Psychology and Mental Health.
 I travel internationally speaking on such topics and helping other professionals.
 I have previously been the Chair of Richmond Parent Carers' Action Group, the parent forum for our area, and a committee member of the NAS (National Autistic Society) Richmond Branch.
-I worked heavily with the Richmond local authority on the implementation of the Children and Families Bill in 2012 to 2014, which is now the basis for our SEN law.
+I worked heavily with the Richmond local authority on the implementation of the Children and Families Bill in 2012 to 2014, which is now the basis for our SEND law.
 I have regularly attended the council’s CYPwDLD (Children and Young People with Disability and Learning Difficulties) meeting, which is the local council services oversight group, to lobby to protect services for our community in the face of threatened or actual cuts.
 In May 2011, I completed the Three Peaks Challenge for Skylarks.
 My passion is working directly with children and changing attitudes towards those with additional needs.

 I am Dad to two girls.
 Our eldest daughter was diagnosed autism in 2016.
 I work for a privately owned pharma company in risk and internal audit.